miku/typeout/README.md

 The `typeout` script is an **amalgamation** — it contains both CPU and GPU Python scripts embedded within it.
 On first run:

-1. Detects if NVIDIA GPU is available (`nvidia-smi`)
+1. Detects if NVIDIA GPU is available, via `[nvidia-smi](https://docs.nvidia.com/deploy/nvidia-smi/)`
-2. Extracts the appropriate Python script to `~/.cache/typeout/`
+2. Extracts the appropriate Python script to `~/.cache/typeout/` (or your custom cache home)
 3. Runs it with `uv run`, which installs dependencies automatically

-Subsequent runs reuse the extracted script (unless you upgrade typeout).

 ## Caching